kihohan/graph/README.md

 1. A treemap chart is a type of data visualization that is especially useful for displaying hierarchical data.
 2. On a treemap, each item is represented by a rectangular shape, where smaller rectangles represent the sub-groups.
 3. The color and size of rectangles are typically correlated with the tree structure, which in return makes it easier to see the groups and sizes.

+## Stack_Chart

+1. The stacked bar chart (aka stacked bar graph) extends the standard bar chart from looking at numeric values across one categorical variable to two.
+2. Each bar in a standard bar chart is divided into a number of sub-bars stacked end to end, each one corresponding to a level of the second categorical variable.

+## Percent_Stack_Chart

+1. Percent stack chart is scaled to have the same height, so that each sub-bar becomes a percentage contribution to the whole at each primary category level.
+2. This removes our ability to compare the primary category levels’ totals, but allows us to perform a better analysis of the secondary groups’ relative distributions.
+The fixing of the heights of each primary bar to be the same also creates another baseline at the top of the chart where a second subgroup can be tracked across primary bars.